KiCad/kicad-source-mirror/Documentation/development/compiling.md

     pacman -U /var/cache/pacman/pkg/mingw-w64-x86_64-boost-1.57.0-4-any.pkg.tar.xz

-If the file mingw-w64-x86_64-boost-1.57.0-4-any.pkg.tar.xz is no longer in your pacman cache, you will have to down load it from the [MSYS2 64-bit SourceForge repo][].
+If the file mingw-w64-x86_64-boost-1.57.0-4-any.pkg.tar.xz is no longer in your pacman cache, you will have to download it from the [MSYS2 64-bit SourceForge repo][].
 You should also configure pacman to prevent upgrading the 64-bit Boost package by adding:

     IgnorePkg = mingw-w64-x86_64-boost